 Marsimik La Permit

-Marsimik La is off limits for tourists and you will not be allowed to go there.
-Please do not add this on your application form.
+Marsimik La is off-limits for tourists and you will not be allowed to go there.
+Please do not add this to your application form.

 That is pretty much all that you need to know about getting Ladakh Permit either in person or online.
 I hope the information above was of help.
 If you have any questions; or need any other details, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.